Our Leadership Team

 Clare Meyers

-Operations and Practice Manager
+Governance and Projects Manager

 Clare has worked in the not for profit, local and state government sectors for almost 30 years.
 Her background includes working with various culturally, socially and financially vulnerable people in a range of settings, including community legal, disability, mental health, aged care, childcare, education, LGBTIQ communities, CALD communities and Aboriginal and Torres Strait Islander communities in metro, regional and remote areas, as well as project management and funding/contract management.